 If you put an email address in the “Bcc” field, you can send an email message to a group of email addresses without letting the recipients know who else received the same message.
 The complete list of recipients is secure and visible only to you as the sender.

 According to the data, the average person receives more than 100 emails a day.
 If this is the case for you, honestly consider which emails you read in the first place.
-Sure, there will be messages from your boss, a project colleague, or an important customer, but there are still a bunch of messages queued up.
+Sure, there will be messages from your boss, a sales director, a project colleague, a support supervisor, an admin, or an important customer, but there are still a bunch of messages queued up.

 I bet you start with emails with a catchy and meaningful subject line.
 For this reason, make sure your subject lines are driven by these values to increase your open rate.